abaklanov/butterfly/README.md

 DB model is described according to Prisma's approach in /prisma/schema.prisma

+As a highlight, Ratings table has a unique constraint which leads to a certain way of dealing with it through ORM.
+Prisma allows for upsert() method that decided whether to update or create an entry depending on its existance in the database.
+Here it nicely integrates with the idea of users rating the butterflies and then changing their minds and correcting the amoiunt of stars they left after some time.

 ## API endpoints verbs and URL format
 GET and POST verbs are used for fetching the data and creating new objects in the db accordingly.
 API URL convention is /<resource>/<id>/<sub-collection>.
 E.g. /users/123abc/ratings